-A financing receivable is a contractual right to receive money, on demand or on fixed or determinable dates, that is recognized as an asset in the Company's balance sheet.
-The Company's financing receivables, consisting of its accounts receivable with contractual maturities of more than one year, totaled \$2.8 million and \$3.4 million at March 31, 2022 and June 30, 2021, respectively, and are included in Other Assets in the unaudited condensed consolidated balance sheet.
+A financing receivable is a contractual right to receive money, on demand or on fixed or determinable dates, that is recognized as an asset on the Company's balance sheets.
+The Company's financing receivables, consisting of its accounts receivable with contractual maturities of more than one year, totaled \$2.6 million and \$2.8 million as of September 30, 2022, and June 30, 2022, respectively, and are included in Other assets on the unaudited condensed consolidated balance sheets.
 The Company evaluates the credit quality of a customer at contract inception and monitors credit quality over the term of the underlying transactions.
 The Company performs a credit analysis for all new customers and reviews payment history, current order backlog, financial performance of the customers and other variables that augment or mitigate the inherent credit risk of a particular transaction.
 Such variables include the underlying value and liquidity of the collateral, the essential use of the equipment, the contract term and the inclusion of credit enhancements, such as guarantees, letters of credit or security deposits.
 The Company classifies accounts as high risk when it considers the financing receivable to be impaired or when management believes there is a significant near-term risk of non-payment.
-The Company performed an assessment of the allowance for credit losses related to its financing receivables.
-Based upon such assessment, the allowance for credit losses related to such financing receivables was \$0.9 million for the periods ended March 31, 2022 and June 30, 2021.
+The Company performs an assessment each quarter of the allowance for credit losses related to its financing receivables.